 Dog ear mites, or otodectes cynotis, are highly contagious parasites that are easily spread between dogs and cats; however, humans cannot contract them.
 The otodectic mites are parasites that are crab-like in appearance.
 Although they can live anywhere on your dog, they prefer to live in the ear canal most times.
 These tiny parasites feed off of tissue fluids or tissue debris and do not puncture skin like fleas do; you will not be able to identify them with a naked eye.

-The number one most common reason for ear mites in dogs is coming in contact with an infected animal.
-There are different types of mites that feed on canine species such as dingoes, wolves, foxes, coyotes, and of course dogs.
-Ear mites are transmitted from dog to dog from both direct and indirect contact, but all mites begin their life on infected animals.
-For these reasons it is important that you care for your dog properly and provide it with a nice clean home and body that is regularly groomed and cleaned.
+One of the most common reasons dogs get ear mites is through contact with infected animals.
+There are various types of mites that feed on canine species, such as wolves, foxes, coyotes, dingoes, and dogs.
+Ear mites are transmitted from one dog to another through direct and indirect contact, and they typically begin their life cycle on an infected animal.
+To prevent ear mites in dogs, it’s essential to maintain proper hygiene, regularly groom and clean your pet, and provide a clean living environment.

-Interestingly enough, ear mites do not jump like fleas; they actually crawl between animal hosts.
-Direct contact is considered any contact during sleep, play, or fighting.
-In addition, puppies that are born to a mother infected with ear mites will too become infected with the parasite and require treatment.
-Moreover, if you have a dog you use for hunting and tracking prey, that dog is at a high risk of contracting ear mites from the prey; this is especially common in wild dogs.
+Unlike fleas, ear mites do not jump from host to host.
+Instead, they crawl between animal hosts during sleep, play, or fighting.
+Puppies born to a mother infected with ear mites are also susceptible to the parasite and require treatment.
+Additionally, hunting or tracking dogs are at a higher risk of contracting ear mites from the prey they encounter, which is particularly common in wild dogs.